 12. Why am I being charged for both sides of paper when I print duplex?

 If you choose a "2sided" queue, you receive the back side for free.
 If you print to a "1sided" queue, you save the paper (which is good), but don't get the discounted rate.

 13. PawPrints says my document is too large.
 What is the size limit?

 When you print a document, you're creating a spool file on the PawPrints print server.
 The size of a spool file can often be exponentially larger than the original document!
 Rather than setting a size limit on the original document, PawPrints' size limit applies to the spool file created on the server since that's the file the printer receives.
-If a spool file is larger than 500MB for B&W and 800MB for color, the print job is denied.
-Hint: printing fewer pages at a time will reduce the size of your print job.
+Try printing the job in smaller chunks.

 14. What does it mean when a WebPrint jobs status says "Queued in postion #"?

 WebPrint works by using a dedicated server to open and print each document as it receives them.
-This one-at-a-time method can result in a queue during heavy traffic.
+This one-at-a-time method can result in a line during heavy traffic.
 In some rare cases, a dialogue box will popup on the WebPrint server that requires manual interaction from a PawPrints administrator before any more print jobs can be processed.
-If the queue position of your WebPrint job does not change after a minute or two, email us at PawPrints@baylor.edu so we can address the issue as quickly as possible.
+If the queue position of your WebPrint job does not change after a minute or two, contact us at baylor.edu/pawprints/contact so we can fix things.